antoniosignore/creditcard-ddd/README.md

 Its main feature is the approach that suggests to the developer:

-* the developer must think in terms of the business use cases (Data driven design) and select an language that is tailored and understood by expert domain and developers (ubiquitus language)
+* the developer must think in terms of the business use cases (Domain driven design) and select an language that is tailored and understood by expert domain and developers (ubiquitus language)
 * identify the bounded contexts in the business organization and identify the Root Aggregates of the data
 * model the bounded contexts to microservices (i.e. one microservice per bounded context) sometimes also referred as Actor model
 * model the problem in terms of state change commands that can be sent to each microservices and publish the immutable events to an event sourcing DB